 The outline for Scramble is simple.
 After the word, W\$, is selected and a list of the letters made, the letters must be printed in random order.
-In terms of "steps," the program first chooses a number, L. If letter number L, L\$(L), has already been used, the program chooses another L. When an unused L is selected, the letter L\$(L) is printed; L\$(L) is then scratched off-set equal to a period.
+In terms of "steps," the program first chooses a number, L. If letter number L, L\$(L), has already been used, the work for the program first program chooses another L. When an unused L is selected, the letter L\$(L) is printed; L\$(L) is then scratched off set equal to a period.
 When all the letters have been printed, the player is asked to guess the word.